-Reporting of Geographic Region fields
+Reporting of Geographic Region fields Date of first publication: 31 January 2019 Update: 5 October 2020 Update: 28 May 2021

-Update: 5 October 2020
+(a) NUTS3 code entered for the fields "Geographic Region - Obligor (RREL11, CREL12...etc.)" is accompanied with the "Geographic Region Classification" to identify the exact NUTS code whereas this is not the case for the "Geographic Region - Collateral" in the relevant asset classes.

-- (a) NUTS3 code entered for the fields "Geographic Region Obligor (RREL11, CREL12...etc.)" is accompanied with the "Geographic Region Classification" to identify the exact NUTS code whereas this is not the case for the "Geographic Region Collateral" in the relevant asset classes. - (b) How can one enter the year of the NUTS3 classification used for the graphic region fields in RREL12 (Geographic Region Classification) when all underlying exposures are located outside the Union and no NUTS3 codes are used, only third-country codes such as "AUZZZ" are entered into RREL11 (Geographical Region Obligor)?
+(b) How can one enter the year of the NUTS3 classification used for the graphic region fields in RREL12 (Geographic Region Classification) when all underlying exposures are located outside the Union and no NUTS3 codes are used, only third-country codes such as "AUZZZ" are entered into RREL11 (Geographical Region - Obligor)?